-1. What is the CEIL
+1. What is the CEIL Function?

-The CEIL
+The CEIL function in

 Oracle SQL is used to return the smallest integer greater than or equal